CARE ACT 2014

 During an assessment if there is the appearance of both sensory impairments, even if when taken separately each sensory impairment appears relatively mild, the assessor must consider whether the person is deafblind as defined above.
 If a person is deafblind, this must trigger a specialist assessment.
 This specialist assessment must be carried out by an assessor or team that has training of at least QCF or OCN level 3, or above where the person has higher or more complex needs.

-Training and expertise should in particular include: communication, one to one human contact, social interaction and emotional wellbeing, support with mobility, assistive technology and rehabilitation.
+Training and expertise should in particular include: communication, one to one human contact, social interaction and emotional wellbeing, support with mobility, assistive technology / technology enabled care and rehabilitation.
 The type and degree of specialism required should be judged on a case by case basis, according to the extent of the person’s condition and their communication needs.
 Local authorities should also recognise that deafblindness is a dual sensory condition which requires a knowledge and understanding of the two respective conditions in unison, which cannot be replicated by taking an individual approach to both senses.

 The combined loss of sight and hearing can have a significant impact upon the individual even where they are not profoundly deaf and totally blind, as it is the impact of one impairment upon the other which causes difficulties.
 Deafblindness can have significant impact on the adult’s independence and their ability to achieve their desired outcomes.
 In particular deafblindness may have impact on the adult’s: